Archaeology

 Year 1: If you choose to study Archaeology, you will study prescribed modules.

-Year 2: If you study Archaeology, you will study a combination of prescribed modules and a choice from a selection.
+Year 2: If you continue to study Archaeology, you will study a combination of prescribed modules and a choice from a selection.

-Year 3: If you continue to study Archaeology, there will be a selection of modules to cover in your studies.
+Year 3: If you study Archaeology, there will be a selection of modules to cover in your studies.

 Year 4: (MSci) If you choose to study Archaeology you will undertake a research project, and have a selection of other modules to consider.

-Fieldwork experience: If you choose archaeology beyond the first year, you need to do 10 days of archaeological fieldwork training to gain professional experience.
-This is usually done over the summer at the end of your first year.
+Fieldwork experience: If you choose to study archaeology beyond the first year, you can choose to do archaeological fieldwork training to gain professional experience.
+This is done over the summer between your first and second year.
 You are supported to find fieldwork projects by the Department of Classics and Archaeology.

 Available with: Biology, Chemistry, Earth Science, Ecosystems and Environment.